livepeer/org/components/sections/pricing/faq.md

 ### **I am building with Livepeer Inc's hosted gateway at a hackathon.
 Is there a cost to stream?**

-In the hundreds of hackathon projects that were built with Livepeer Inc's hosted gateway, none have ever exceeded the 1,000 min/month provided in the free plan.
+In the hundreds of hackathon projects that were built using Livepeer Inc's hosted gateway, none have ever exceeded the alloted free minutes provided in the Hacker plan.
 If this is a concern, email Livepeer Inc at [help@livepeer.org](mailto:help@livepeer.org) or reach out on [Discord](https://discord.gg/livepeer).